 Issue: State and local governments are responsible for promoting the use and enforcement of current codes and standards.
-The federal government can help by incentivizing compliance and providing funding to local jurisdictions for code implementation, inspection and enforcement.
-This will increase fire and life safety in our communities, especially in the WUI and among underserved and vulnerable populations.
+The federal government can help by incentivizing compliance and providing funding to local jurisdictions for code implementation, inspection, and enforcement.
+This will increase fire and life safety in our communities, especially in the wildland-urban interface and among under-served and vulnerable populations.

-Nearly a million households live in public housing units in the United States,2 and fire safety improvements in public housing must receive heightened attention.
-In 1992, Congress passed the Federal Fire Safety Act (15 USC 2227), requiring newly constructed multifamily housing units to have fire sprinklers.
-HUD estimates that approximately 570,000 multifamily public housing units that were constructed before the sprinkler requirement are in their inventory.
+Nearly a million households live in public housing units in the United States2, and fire safety improvements in public housing must receive heightened attention.
+In 1992, Congress passed the Federal Fire Safety Act (15 USC 2227), requiring newly constructed multi-family housing units to have fire sprinklers.
+The Department of Housing and Urban Development (HUD) estimates that approximately 570,000 multi-family public housing units are in their inventory that were constructed before the sprinkler requirement3.
 A significant portion of these units lack the protection offered by fire sprinklers.

-In buildings with automatic fire sprinkler systems, the civilian fire death rate is 89% lower than nonsprinklered buildings and the injury rate is 27% lower.
-Furthermore, property damage decreases significantly in buildings protected by fire sprinklers.3 Investments must be made in retrofitting public housing with fire sprinkler systems.
+In buildings with automatic fire sprinkler systems, the civilian fire death rate is 89 percent lower than in non-sprinklered buildings and the injury rate is 27 percent lower.
+Furthermore, property damage decreases significantly in buildings protected by fire sprinklers.4 Investments must be made in retrofitting public housing with fire sprinkler systems.

-Nearly 3 out of 5 home fire deaths are caused by fires in properties without smoke alarms or smoke alarms that failed to operate.4 HUD must provide resources to public housing authorities to either retrofit housing units with hardwired smoke alarms or require the installation of tamper-resistant long-life battery-powered smoke alarms.
+Nearly three out of five home fire deaths are caused by fires in properties without smoke alarms or smoke alarms that failed to operate.5 In 2022, Congress passed the Public and Federally Assisted Housing FireSafety Act 6, requiring public housing agencies to install smoke alarms with 10-year non-replaceable batteries where hardwire alarms are not already installed.
+It is critical for the U.S. Department of Housing and Urban Development to ensure public housing authorities are complying with this requirement and should expedite the process by providing resources to public housing authorities to either retrofit housing units with hardwired smoke alarms or install tamper-resistant long-life battery-powered smoke alarms.